2016 audition dates:

 Greetings from the Department of Music!
 We welcome all enquiries from prospective music students.
-If you would like a tour of the Department, or have any questions about our audition day or our programs, please don't hesitate to contact us.
+If you would like a tour of the Department, or have any questions about our audition day or our programs, please feel free to contact us.

 How our application process works: